Get a Free Quote

 Anthropological linguist Caleb Everett spent some of his childhood living with his missionary parents alongside the Pirahã people.
 A few years ago he conducted a series of simple experiments to assess the tribe’s non-linguistic numerical abilities.
 He devised tasks which involved setting out a row of items on a table and then asking the test subject to create an identical line of objects.
 In a second version of the task the example line was shown and then concealed before the subject created their own replica.
 And in a third variation, a clapping task was used to investigate the subject’s ability to reproduce sequences of varying lengths.
 The results for each of the tests were very similar.
 No mistakes were made provided the lines/sequences contained no more than 2-3 items.
 But for numbers exceeding 2 or 3 the proportion of correct responses dropped significantly.
 English speakers, by contrast, made no mistakes until the task involved around 7 or more items and only then if the items were shown and concealed very rapidly.

 The concept of an existence which is “immune to the tyranny of numbers” (as an article in the online magazine Slate describes the Pirahã) is almost unthinkable to most of us.
 And yet our obsession with quantifying the world around us is relatively recent in terms of human history.
 In his book “Numbers and the making of us”, Caleb Everett explores the evolution of counting systems and examines cultural developments such as agriculture and trade, and even writing which he argues were facilitated by the coevolution of quantitative systems and the accompanying linguistic vocabulary.
 So while numbers and the concepts they describe are not innate, the world as we know it would be inconceivable without them and our ability to impose a numerical order on our surroundings seems to be closely tied to the language we use to do so.
+If we have no words for numbers, that ability is severely impacted.

 Jackie Brook, Sr Product Manager